dhong9/dhong9.github.io/README.md

 This website was built with the following resources:

-- [Material Kit React](https://www.creative-tim.com/product/material-kit-react?ref=mkr-readme) - Library of MUI React elements by Creative Tim
+- [Django](https://www.djangoproject.com/) - Framework that API is built on
 - [Jest](https://jestjs.io/docs/tutorial-react) - Tests React applications/components
 - [Codecov](https://about.codecov.io/) - Measures unit test coverage